 In the last issue of Batman Rebirth, we got to see a shocking (although lovely) proposal.

 We can see a live-action version of the pair in Gotham, set to return with it’s fourth season on Fox.

 - Dick Grayson & Koriand’r

-- Superman & Lois Lane (because Superman in an alien, of another race).
+- Superman & Lois Lane (because Superman is an alien, of another race)

 What do you think about these couples?
 Let us know in the comments below!